-The ADM Board plans, funds, monitors and evaluates treatment, prevention and support services for people who experience alcoholism, drug addiction and/or mental illness.
-The ADM website connects people in need of help with provider agencies in Summit County.
+The County of Summit ADM Board is responsible for planning, funding, monitoring and evaluating treatment, prevention and support services for people who experience alcoholism, drug addiction and/or mental illness.
+The website includes links to two dozen providers of support services.

 Info Line Inc. is Summit County's 24-hour community information and referral service, answering 75,000 incoming calls annually to link people in need of services with the providers of such services.
 Since its incorporation as a nonprofit in 1975, its central purpose has been to provide access to human service delivery for people in need.